Botswana Safari Holidays and Travel Guide, Travel Planning Tips and Travel Information

 Its status is a village rather than a city.
 But it is one of the most significant settlements in Botswana.
 You will go through this village when entering the Kalahari desert.
 But before entering the desert, you will learn unique and exotic culture from locals.

 When it comes to nature, it is not exaggerating to say that the Kalahari Desert dominates the area.
-However, there’s a wide array of Botswana safari and nature to enjoy in Botswana vacations.
+However, there’s a wide array of Botswana safari holidays and nature to enjoy in Botswana vacations.
 Most majestic creatures are concentrated in the Chobe National Park and Okavango Delta.

 In the northern parts of Botswana, it is easy to spot elephants horde.
 In fact, Chobe National Park hosts the largest elephant population in the world.
 Botswana is also the home of the tallest creature in the world, giraffe.
 Meanwhile, Zebra is the national animal of Botswana.
 You can also easily spot the horde in most large national parks.
 Botswana really does appreciate folks who uphold the conservation policy.